LEARNAcademy/Instructor-Handbook/README.md

 - Provide feedback on the student's tech talks
 - Discuss the outcome of the student's capstone project
 - Discuss the student's goals for internship

-Notes from each one on one are documented in [ HubSpot ](#hubspot).

-To document the notes use [ this Google form ](https://docs.google.com/forms/d/1YYbuipTsswmkb9FMjGEDXD2YoLiKZ_revxeUZ_B5NCU/edit)) or enter the notes directly into HubSpot:
-- Search for the appropriate student in the search bar
-- On the left hand column, scroll down to `view all properties`
-- In the `All properties` list, scroll to the bottom and find the `1 on 1 Questions`
-- Select the appropriate Check in Notes (1st, 2nd, 3rd)
-- Include the date, the name of the person who conducted the one on one, and the pertinent details of your chat
-- Save!

 ## Provisioning Machines